 account, so we recommend that you check that account regularly.
 A majority of scholarship

 offers will be made by March 31, but some departmental scholarships may take longer

 to be awarded.
 You can always log in to your ScholarWeb account at any time and review

-the Award Information section for most up-to-date scholarship status.
+the My Awards section for most up-to-date scholarship status.

 Most departments strongly consider GPA, especially in the subject of your major.
 They

-may also consider ACT scores, extracurricular activities, honor/recognition, financial
+may also consider ACT scores, essays, extracurricular activities, honors/recognitions,

 Yes, if you do not accept your Tennessee Tech scholarship within the specified time